Michael Skakel Fast Facts

 (CNN)Here's a look at the life of Michael Skakel, the nephew of Ethel Kennedy.
 Skakel was convicted in 2002 of the 1975 murder of his neighbor, Martha Moxley.
-Skakel continues to appeal his conviction and sentence.
+Skakel 's conviction was vacated by the Connecticut Supreme Court in 2018.

 Personal: